 Does Your Diagnosis

-Alternative to Meds has 15 years of experience providing antipsychotic tapering treatment.
+Alternative to Meds has 2 decades of experience providing antipsychotic tapering treatment.
 Our published evidence clearly demonstrates the success of our clients.
 Were underlying issues missed?
 Testing and assessment can reveal if this was the case and if so, these are not life sentences, but conditions that can be relieved in non-toxic ways in most cases.

 Watch this video of a young man who had an extensive history of psychosis and wreckage that seemed hopeless.
 Ryan recovered at ATMC, which astounded his family, friends, and former prescribers.
 He is now a mental health coach to others suffering from psychosis based upon his experiences.